-"Peck tucks a searing critique of absolute power within the most elegant chamber drama.
-It's a masterful move."
+Peck’s searing critique of absolute power within the most elegant chamber drama.

 In a fortress on a hill in Haiti a democratically elected president prepares himself for a state ceremony.
 On the day of the festivities the president finds his country in turmoil.
 The whole nation is in the grips of a riot that has broken out overnight.
 But nothing should stop the president’s ceremony.